Warning: don't connect the battery until you are SURE you've hooked

 insulator, even though it presents no barrier to charges.
 But vacuum

 contains no charges which can move.

 The "sea of charge" in a metal is not very compressible.
-To remove even a
+To squeeze (or

 tiny bit of it would take a huge amount of energy.
 In metals, the